dhruvtomar17/Financial-risk-analysis/README.md

 Repository Structure:-

-Project_1_Risk_Diagnostics/: Notebooks focusing on single-asset volatility and VaR.
+Project-1: Risk_Diagnostics/: Notebooks focusing on single-asset volatility and VaR.

-Project_2_Portfolio_Optimization/: Notebooks focusing on MPT and the Efficient Frontier.
+Project-2: Portfolio_Optimization/: Notebooks focusing on MPT and the Efficient Frontier.

+Value at Risk (VaR) using:

+Historical method OR Parametric (Normal assumption)

+This model helps investors allocate capital efficiently under risk constraints.